Your Cart

 What’s the Deal with Seat Depth?
 A Primer for the Uninitiated

 Seat depth can be a major factor when it comes to the long-term comfort of a piece of furniture though.
 Use this primer to learn why you should pay attention to seat depth measurements when shopping for your home.
+We'll also go over the average seat depths for various types of furniture, let you know which measurements work best for those of different heights, and provide you with some style tips to consider when looking at deep vs. shallow seats.

 What is Seat Depth?